 Most textbooks and course materials will be available digitally and can be purchased online from The Book Store at Western.
 In addition, some course materials may also be available digitally through Western Libraries.

 If you are unable to find your materials after checking both resources, you can contact your professor and/or Western Libraries for more assistance.

 Western requires all employees and students to wear non-medical masks/face coverings when in the presence of others and in common and shared spaces on campus.
-Employees and students will be supplied with washable Western-branded non-medical masks/face coverings when returning to campus.
+All persons on campus must wear a three-layer non-medical mask while indoors.